If you're struggling to pay your rent, mortgage or other bills, or generally worried about your housing situation, we may be able to help.

 If you're homeless or threatened with homelessness as a result of violence or abuse, we can provide help and advice.
 If you're:

 If you're at immediate risk of violence, call 999.
 In non-emergency situations call 101.
+You can contact us on 020 3821 1769.
 If you’re unable to remain in your accommodation and our service is closed, you should contact our out of hours service on 020 8379 1000.
-You can then contact John Wilkes House the next working day.

 If you're fleeing domestic violence, we consider any action you have taken so far, such as contacting the police.
 Other available options will then be looked at and organisations that support victims of domestic violence will be contacted for help in looking for a refuge.
 For example, the National Domestic Violence Helpline.